ashley-breunich/lab-linked-lists/README.md

   * organize your tests into appropriate describe/it blocks for test output readability

 ####  Documentation
+In order to use this program and get it running on your own computer, you will need to go to the [GitHub link](hhttps://github.com/ashley-breunich/lab-linked-lists), fork the repository, and then clone it down to your machine.

+After that, you will want to make sure you install eslint and lint.
+You can do that by typing 'npm i eslint' and 'npm i lint' into the command line.

+You can run the tests by installing JEST.
+You can do so by typing 'npm i jest' in your command line after you have run npm init and set up your package.json.
+Once you have that set up run 'jest --watchAll' in your command line to run the tests.
+This will allow you to see what tests are passing/failing every time you make a save.

+For more documentation on Jest, click [here](https://jestjs.io/docs/en/getting-started).

+##### Append(Value)

+##### Prepend(Value)
   * in your README, write documentation for you data structures
   * your documentation should includes code block useage examples
   * provide instructions for: